 Background

-Enron North America (Enron) is pleased to make the following non-binding proposal to Murphy Exploration & Production Company (Murphy), AGIP Petroleum (AGIP) and Callon Petroleum (Callon) collectively the “Venture”.
+Enron North America (Enron) is pleased to make the following NON-BINDING proposal, as set forth in Section 6.0 to Murphy Exploration & Production Company (Murphy), AGIP Petroleum (AGIP) and Callon Petroleum (Callon) collectively the “Venture”.
 Enron received an initial data package from Murphy dated January 19, 2001.
 Enron subsequently submitted an indicative non-binding proposal for the development of the Medusa field to the Venture.
 Murphy then sent a supplemental data package containing more detailed reserve and field information to Enron on February 20, 2001.
 Based on the two data packages (collectively the “Data Package”), Enron has prepared this non-binding proposal (the “Proposal”), which contains a variety of transaction structure ideas and values for review and evaluation by the Venture.

 The Data Package requested separate bids for the Floating Production System (FPS) and each of the export pipelines and contained information and guidelines related to each.
 Enron’s Proposal contains combined FPS/Pipeline proposal and a separate proposal for the just the FPS.
 Enron declines to bid independently on the oil pipeline and the gas pipeline.
 Enron’s Proposal includes options for consideration, which Enron believes add considerable value to the Medusa development.
 These options allow Enron to fully utilize its risk management capabilities, to optimize the transaction structure and to value the future excess capacity of the assets.